Pope John VIII: Saracen incursions

 As a young man, John witnessed the Arab raid against Rome.
 Their expansion into Italy was severely affecting the economy of the Papal States.
 After the raids against Campania and the Sabine Hills, Pope John asked for military aid from Emperor Charles the Bald and later Count Boso of Provence.
 His efforts failed and he was forced to pay tribute to the Emirate of Sicily.
+It was said the pope ultimately paid 25,000 silver mancusi to the Arabs to secure peace for the Church's territories.
 The threatening Muslim military presence (which he believed was God's punishment against "bad Christians"), coupled with alliances they formed with the local Christians, prompted John to promote "a new and uncompromisingly hostile view of the Saracens."
 This included a ban on forming alliances with the Muslims.
 However, his efforts proved unsuccessful, partly because Christian leaders viewed his calls for unity as an excuse to assert papal authority in southern Italy.

 In 876, John VIII traveled throughout Campania in an effort to form an alliance among the cities of Salerno, Capua, Naples, Gaeta and Amalfi against Muslim raids.
 By 877, all five cities sent delegates to Traietto to formalize an alliance.
 Pope John VIII urged Charles to come to his defence in Italy.
 Charles again crossed the Alps, but this expedition was received with little enthusiasm by the nobles, and even by his regent in Lombardy, Boso, and they refused to join his army.
 At the same time Carloman of Bavaria, son of Louis the German, entered northern Italy.
 Charles, ill and in great distress, started on his way back to Gaul, but died while crossing the pass of Mont Cenis on 6 October 877.

 Obtaining relatively little support from outside sources, John fell back on what resources he could command.
 He reinforced the walls previously restored by Pope Leo IV.
 As the Basilica of Saint Paul Outside the Walls was located outside the Aurelian Walls, and had been damaged in a Saracen raid, the pope fortified the basilica, the monastery, and the nearby dwellings of the peasants.
 He also founded a papal fleet.